 - Developing a Blue Ocean Strategy for your Business

 - Understanding Legal Issues for Entrepreneurs

 The Advanced Certificate provides its student-entrepreneurs with a full-service Business Accelerator, located in Todos Santos Plaza in downtown Concord.
 The Accelerator will provide space, shared office services, access to basic administrative equipment, conference room space, and expandable space to new and existing small businesses in the County that meet basic screening requirements for suitability, growth and job creation.

 Mentorship and Advising

 One of the most important components of the Advanced Certificate is mentorship and advising.
 Each emerging entrepreneur is matched with at least one strategically-chosen mentor.
-Mentors, who represent a variety of IEL partners, including Keiretsu Forum, Small Business Development Corporation, JFK University MBA faculty, and others, work closely with the emerging entrepreneurs throughout the program sharing their expertise, insights, assessments and recommendations.
+Mentors, who represent a variety of IEL partners, including Keiretsu Forum, JFK University MBA faculty, local and national business practitioners, and others, work closely with the emerging entrepreneurs throughout the program sharing their expertise, insights, assessments and recommendations.